setupmd/docs/guides/performance/optimizationBasic.md

 ---
-slug: /optimising
+slug: /optimizing/basic
-title: Optimising Checklist
+title: Optimizing Checklist
 description: Your checklist for improving server performance.
 sidebar_position: 3
 ---

-# Optimising Your Server
+# Optimizing Your Server
-Optimising your server means to improve the performance of the server by implementing tweaks without heavily modifying desired mechanics.
-Over-optimisation is only recommended for large servers suffering from poor performance.
+optimizing your server means to improve the performance of the server by implementing tweaks without heavily modifying desired mechanics.
+Over-optimization is only recommended for large servers suffering from poor performance.

 ### Spark Profiler
 You should use the Spark Profiler for monitoring server performance e.g. vanilla mechanics, plugins, GC pauses and cycles, memory usage etc.